Cytotoxic Copper(II) Complexes Based on 2,2'-Bipyridine/1,10- Phenanthroline and 5-(4-Chlorophenyl)-1H-tetrazole: Synthesis and Structures

 compound V has the maximum selectivity index with respect to the cancer cells.

 Yu.
-Golubeva
+A. Golubeva

 Nikolaev Institute of Inorganic Chemistry, Siberian Branch, Russian Academy of Sciences, Novosibirsk, Russia